Tinker-Twins/Convex-Optimization-for-Control-Design/README.md

-# Convex-Optimization-for-Control-Design
+# Convex Optimization for Control Design @ CU-ICAR
-Convex Optimization for Optimal &amp; Robust Control Design @ CU-ICAR
+This repository is a part of course ME-8930 "Convex Optimization for Optimal & Robust Control Design" at CU-ICAR (Fall 2023).